ollav12/ollav12/README.md

 # Hello, I'm Olav.
 Bachelor in Computer Security at UiB.
-Currently studing for a Master in Software Engineering at UiB.
+Currently studing Master in Software Engineering at UiB.